MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 audience: Admin
 ms.topic: article
 ms.service: exchange-powershell
-ms.reviewer: navgupta
+ms.reviewer:
 ms.localizationpriority: high
 ms.collection: Strat_EX_Admin
 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Admins can learn about the installation, maintenance, and design of the Exchange Online PowerShell module that they use to connect to all Exchange-related PowerShell environments in Microsoft 365."
+description: "Admins can learn about the installation, maintenance, and design of the Exchange Online PowerShell V2 module and V3 module that they use to connect to all Exchange-related PowerShell environments in Microsoft 365."
 ---

 # About the Exchange Online PowerShell module